 2. Land and Water, Santa Rosa, California

 Two things that make up the basics of coffee are embedded in this brands name: land and water.
-Based in Santa Rosa, California, a city I’ve yet to visit but eagerly await the opportunity to, I discovered this specialty coffee roasting company while exploring in-state roasters that I I’d yet discovered.
+Based in Santa Rosa, California, a city I’ve yet to visit but eagerly await the opportunity to, I discovered this specialty coffee roasting company while exploring in-state roasters that I’d yet discovered.

-Their philosophy is a seed to cup one, honoring source while “unearthing exceptional coffees.”
+Their philosophy is a seed to cup, honoring source while “unearthing exceptional coffees.”
 What struck me most about them is their idea around land and water’s ability to provide an adventure for us humans as expressed in their about page.
 I’ve ordered my first bag of coffee in honor of supporting a brand whose name aims to honor and sustain our earth.

 We all could use a little love and spiritual respite in this slowed down reality.